 Financial Aid & Scholarships

 Undergraduate financial aid includes grants, merit scholarships, loans and Federal Work-Study.
-It can be awarded according to a student’s and family’s financial need (need-based) or according to the cost of attendance (non–need-based).
+Aid can be based either on a student’s and family’s financial need (need-based) or on the cost of attendance (non–need-based).

 Grants and scholarships are types of financial aid that do not have to be repaid.
 Sources for grants and scholarships include federal and state governments, the university, the student’s academic department or professional school, community and civic groups, and private industry.